 Our program, though rigorous, will prepare you for a rewarding career in nursing.
 Potential job opportunities as a registered nurse are available in a variety of healthcare settings, including many right here in northern Colorado.

 Upon successful completion of all degree requirements, you will earn an associate of applied science (A.A.S.) degree with a nursing major.
 At that time you will be eligible to apply to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
 Successful performance on the NCLEX-RN awards state licensure and qualifies graduates for the title of Registered Nurse (RN).

 You can also choose to further your nursing education by transferring to a four-year university.

-The Aims Associate Degree Nursing program has been granted full approval status by the Colorado State Board of Nursing (SBON) and is accredited by the Accrediting Commission for Education in Nursing (ACEN) (formerly known as National League for Nursing Accrediting Commission (NLNAC)).
+The Aims Associate Degree Nursing program has been granted full approval status by the Colorado State Board of Nursing (SBON) and has Initial Accreditation by the Accrediting Commission for Education in Nursing (ACEN) (formerly known as National League for Nursing Accrediting Commission (NLNAC)).

 Check out the essential skills guide which is a list of commonly encountered qualities and skills typically necessary to be successful in a particular program or area of interest.